https://invisible-island.net/ncurses/man/

 ncurses stores compiled terminal descriptions in three related formats,

-described in the sections
+described in the subsections

 The legacy storage format and the extended number format differ by the

-5.0 adds data to either of these formats.
+ncurses 5.0 adds data to either of these formats.

 Some limitations apply: